Vinylwalk3r/crystal-notes/content/Docker Compose Codes/AIO Downloader Stack - Compose.md

 ### [Prowlarr](https://hotio.dev/containers/prowlarr/)

-Torrent monitor using RSS feeds.
+Torrent monitor using RRS feeds.
 Only change `path/to/appdata` to your appdata folder.
 I kept the ports just in case, but when using GluetunVPN they are not necessary.

 ```yaml
  prowlarr: